xmtrinidad/DigitalOcean-Walkthrough/README.md

 ## Setup MySQL

-When you installed the LAMP stack when first initializing your Droplet, you installed MySQL but it still needs to be configured on your server.
+If you followed the guide up to this point then your Droplet/VPS should already have MySQL installed, but it still needs to be configured before you can use it with your application.

-The Message of the Day displays the following message when logging into your server through SSH:
+The Message of the Day displays the following message when logging into your server:
 ```
 You are encouraged to run 'mysql_secure_installation' to ready your server for
 production.
 ```

-And this is what you should do before doing anything with MySQL on your server, but first you need the password before you can run the command.
+And this is what you should do before doing anything with MySQL but first you need the MySQL password before you can continue with the configuration.

-To get the default MySQL password use the following command:
+To get the default MySQL password enter the following command into your Terminal:
 ```
 cat /root/.digitalocean_password
 ```

 Something like ```root_mysql_pass="5e6518ad1fffafafj23j43434234112jjfdsa"``` should display.
-Copy the password then run the ```mysql_secure_installation``` command and paste the copied password at the prompt (without the quotes).
+Copy the password (without the quotes) then run the ```mysql_secure_installation``` command and paste the copied password at the prompt.

 If you entered the correct password several prompts will appear: